MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/hybrid-tiered-data-analytics-content.md

 This solution shows how to use Azure Stack Hub and Azure to stage, analyze, process, sanitize, and store data across multiple on-premises and cloud locations.

-Considerations about secure data storage, processing, and analysis include:
+When you design a solution for secure data storage, processing, and analysis, you need to take these considerations into account:

 - Data content
 - Location